 MMO Sanctioning requires only the following matches to be refereed:

 - Medal matches

-- the match leading up to the bronze match
+- Plus the 2 matches leading up to the medal matches

 As a requirement of the MMO sanctioning option, tournament directors must provide an opportunity for referee training before and during (e.g. shadowing) the event.
 USAPA recommends a referee training class conducted by a certified referee or registered trainer prior to the event with an option of referee shadowing during the event.